 Protected by The Nature Conservancy

-Situated among the rolling hills and steep ravines of Big Walnut Creek Valley in Putnam County, this area was designated as a national natural landmark in 1968.
-Visitors will see the largest known hemlock trees in Indiana scattered among a rare beech, sugar maple, tulip poplar climax forest in west-central Indiana.
+This Indiana hiking destination is situated among the rolling hills and steep ravines of Big Walnut Creek Valley.
+With glacial relic stands of hemlock, this area was designated as a national natural landmark in 1968.
+Visitors will see the largest known hemlock trees in the state scattered among a rare beech, sugar maple, tulip poplar climax forest in Putnam County.

 Spring brings a carpet of wildflowers including spring beauties, shooting stars, Virginia bluebells, and large-flowered trilliums, and the emergence of cerulean, worm-eating and hooded warblers and great blue herons.
 The average wildflower peak is around April 25, but you can’t find a bad time to visit this preserve.
 Prepare for stream crossings and climbs in a steep ravine.